chef/automate/dev-docs/adding-data/adding_test_data.md

 # Adding nodes to populate the nodes and scan jobs pages

+option 1:
+if you don't care if the nodes are reachable and scan jobs are successful, do the following:
+- create an ssh or winrm credential in your Automate GUI at `a2-url/settings/node-credentials` with fake data
+- create a node in your Automate GUI at `a2-url/compliance/scan-jobs/nodes/add` with host `fake-localhost` and attach your fake credential
+- ensure you've installed a profile or two in your Automate GUI under `a2-url/compliance/compliance-profiles`
+- create a scan job at `a2-url/jobs/add` using the profile and node

+option 2:
-ensure you have `jq` installed the token is retrieved by running `get_admin_token` from within the studio if you've never run the get_secrets script, or haven't in a while, run `CHEF_USERNAME=username scripts/get_secrets.sh` from the studio
+this should give you some reachable nodes and successful scan jobs, and some unreachable nodes/unsuccessful jobs: ensure you have `jq` installed locally (`brew install jq`) get a token for the api call: `get_admin_token` from within the studio is the quickest way get the secrets: run `cat dev/secrets-env.sh` - if there's nothing there, run `CHEF_USERNAME=username scripts/get_secrets.sh`

 _note: this should be run on your local system, not from within the studio. you will need to be on the vpn_ `source dev/secrets-env.sh`